Cosette3737/D3-Challenge/README.md

  ![dashboard](https://github.com/Cosette3737/D3-Challenge/blob/main/D3_data_journalism/StarterCode/assets/js/complete.JPG)

 # Process
-APP.JS is used to create a canvas to append the SVG chart within the HTML index file.
+JS is used to create a canvas to append the SVG chart within the HTML index file.
 Data is parsed with a ForEach function, and appeneded to various variables to visualize the data on a interactive chart by utilizing multiple functions to render axis, text, circles, and update the tooltip.

 ## Results ##